microsoft/azure-spring-boot/azure-spring-boot-samples/azure-cloud-foundry-service-sample/README.md

 * "/" - web page with links to the demos below
 * "/sb" - this demo uses Azure Service Bus to put a message on a queue, retrieve it, and delete it.
 * "/blob" - this demo uses Azure Storage to store and display an image from a repo.
-* "/docdb" -  this demo uses Azure DocumentDB to store a new User object.
+* "/docdb" -  this demo uses Azure cosmosdb to store a new User object.